 The most common tests include:

 - Hearing Tests: Determine if the cause of damage to the nerve has involved the hearing nerve or inner ear.

 - Imaging: CT (computerized tomography) or MRI (magnetic resonance imaging) may determine if there is an infection, tumor, bone fracture, or other abnormality in the area of the facial nerve

 - MRI is the gold standard for the diagnosis of facial nerve disorders; CT scans are used in cases of mass lesions or trauma.

 - Electrical Tests: By stimulating the facial nerve, electrical tests can be used to assess how badly the nerve is damaged.
 They include Nerve Excitability Test (NET) to determine the extent of nerve fiber damage in the case of total paralysis.
 If the test is normal despite paralysis, this may suggest a higher chance of recovering function.
 Electroneurography (ENoG) uses electrodes placed on the face and a small current to stimulate the facial nerve.
 During stimulation, a computer measures the muscular response.
 Electromyography (EMG) is an electrical test that measures the muscles during rest, during voluntary movements, and during electrical stimulation.
 It is used to determine if the nerve and muscles are recovering.
 These tests may be repeated at frequent intervals to monitor Bell's palsy recovery.

 Treatments for Bell's palsy and Facial paralysis Disorders

-The standard of treatment for Bell’s palsy and facial paralysis in NJ is to treat the cause.
-Our facial plastic surgeons work with our patients to accurately determine the cause of the disorder and prescribe the best treatment for the condition.
-For Bell’s palsy syndrome, the usual regimen includes steroids and antiviral medications.
+The standard of treatment for Bell's palsy and facial paralysis in NJ is to treat the cause.
+Our facial plastic surgeons work with our patients to accurately determine the cause of the disorder and prescribe the best facial paralysis treatment for the condition.
+For Bell's palsy syndrome, the usual regimen includes steroids and antiviral medications.
 Surgical decompression and rehabilitative procedures, including gold weights and reanimation surgery, may also be appropriate.